kordlib/Lavalink.kt/README.md

 }
 ```

-The snippets work simmilarly for `DefaultShardManagerBuilder` as well.
+The snippets work similarly for `DefaultShardManagerBuilder` as well.

 # Using with Java

 Lavakord provides a compatibility layer for coroutines based
 on [Java 8's CompletableFuture API](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
 .
 To access that interface please use the `JavaInterop` class.
-For all rest releated features refer to the `TrackUtil`
+For all rest related features refer to the `TrackUtil`
-and `RoutePlannerUtil` classes
+and `RoutePlannerUtil` classes.
+In order to use these methods please add the `java` or `jda-java` artifact

+Full example can be found [here](https://github.com/DRSchlaubi/Lavakord/blob/feature/mpp/example/src/main/java/Javakord.java)

 ```java
 class Javakord {